bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 The above WORKSPACE file contains specific version numbers for rules_go and gazelle.
 Refer to the
 gazelle site to use the latest versions.
-Also update the `go_register_toolchains(version = "1.19.1")`
+Also, update the `go_register_toolchains(version = "1.19.1")`
 to the version that you would like to use of Go.

-Next we need to a BUILD (BUILD.bazel) file in the root project directory.
+Next, we need a BUILD (BUILD.bazel) file in the root project directory.

-## Create intial BUILD file
+## Create the initial BUILD file

 Open your editor and create a file named BUILD.bazel.
 Write the following contents to the BUILD.bazel
 file: